 You can have multiple notifications for a single form, and even for a single submission.
 Additionally you can use the conditional logic option to send email notifications based on choices that user made in the form, if he/she is a winner (using Instant Win option) or for other events.

-Create an Email Notification
+Create a new Email Notification

 - First, access the Campaign that you want to create a notification for.